ivfranco/notes/README.md

 # Disclaimer

 Notes and exercise answers in this repository are side products of informal and unsupervised self-teaching.
-Who produced these notes is not a undergraduate/graduate in computer or mathematics related fields, nor a native English speaker.
+Who produced these notes is not a graduate in computer or mathematics related fields, nor a native English speaker.
 There is no warranty for any part of the notes to be correct, neither mathematically nor grammatically.

 # Reading: